PhilipYip1988/python-tutorials/008_collections_module/readme.md

 ![img_135](./images/img_135.png)

-A common use case is combining a dicitonary with default options:
+A common use case is combining a dictionary with default options:

 ```
 default = {'textcolor': '#000000',